Working With Your Period | Respect QLD

 With one finger

-2. Gently and slowly slip your finger into your vagina.
-Be careful not to scratch the insides.
+- Gently and slowly slip your finger into your vagina.
+Be careful not to scratch the vaginal walls.

 With two fingers

-Cannot reach it?
+- Can’t reach it?
 It’s slippery?
-Cannot get a firm hold of it?
+Can’t get a firm hold of it?

-• Breathe deeply, slowly and relax: When you are tense, you will tighten up.
-This will make it harder to remove the sponge.
+-Breathe deeply, slowly and relax: When you are tense, you will tighten up.
+This will make it harder to remove the sponge. - Change positions:

-● Straighten and relax your back or lean back gently and push (tilt) your pelvis or hips forward.
-This will straighten the vagina pathway instead of it being curved.
+-Straighten and relax your back or lean back gently and push (tilt) your pelvis or hips forward.
+This will straighten the vagina.

 Healthy and safety tips

-• Do not reuse sponges.
-They are for 8 hours of use, once only.
+- It is not recommended to reuse sponges.
+They are manufactured for 8 hours of use, once only.

-• Using more than one sponge at a time can be uncomfortable.
+- Using more than one sponge at a time can be uncomfortable, however some sex workers find it effective for a heavier period.

-• Do not leave them in the vagina for a very long period of time.
-Up to eight hours is fine, depending on how heavy is your period.
+- It is not recommended to leave them in the vagina for a very long period of time.
+Up to eight hours is fine.
 Leaving them for longer can make you ill or cause an infection.
 If you feel discomfort, remove it straight away.

-• Before you put the sponge in, make sure there isn’t too much lube or water on the sponge.
-Otherwise the sponge will not soak up the blood.
+- Before you put the sponge in, make sure there isn’t too much lube or water on the sponge.
+Otherwise the sponge will not be as absorbant.

 This will: